bogaudio/BogaudioModules/README.md

 *Note that the matrix knobs are attenuvertors, and default to zero.*  That means there will be no output, regardless of the inputs, until some knobs are changed to non-zero values.

 Saturation (soft clipping) limits each output to +/-12V.
+This can be changed to a hard clip at +/-12V on the context menu ("Output clipping") -- as described on UMIX, this is mode is better if you need to precisely sum CVs.

-A context menu option allows the input gains to be reduced by up to 12db.
+Another context menu option allows the input gains to be reduced by up to 12db.

 The knobs visually indicate their values with green/orange colors.
 This can be disabled on the context menu.